10 things to look for in a business travel credit card

 Rewards programs tend to be major features of business travel credit cards.
 Cardmembers can earn rewards on most purchases with higher rewards for spending on travel, dining and other business-related categories.
 Depending on the card, rewards may be accumulated as points or miles.

-Choosing a card that aligns with your company's spending habits may help you maximize your reward earning potential.
+Choosing a card that aligns with your business's spending habits may help you make the most of your reward earning potential.
 For instance, a card that offers 3x points on travel-related purchases might be beneficial for a business that spends heavily on travel.

 2. Redemption options

-Business owners may want to consider the flexibility of redeeming credit card rewards.
+Business owners may want to consider business travel cards that provide flexible options for redeeming rewards.
 Depending on the card, cardmembers may be able to redeem their rewards for statement credits, cash back or travel.

-Typically, credit card travel benefits only cover the expenses charged to that specific card.
-And because different cards have different travel benefits, you may want to read the card's terms and conditions to understand coverage levels.
+Because different cards have different travel benefits, you may want to read the card's Guide to Benefits to understand coverage levels.

 4. Annual fees

 Business travel credit card annual fees can differ based on the benefits they offer.
-While some cards have high annual fees, the benefits—like statement credits and complimentary airport lounge access—can offset the cost.
-For instance, a card with a $795 annual fee might include a $300 annual travel credit plus lounge access, providing value to the cardmember.
+While some cards have high annual fees, the benefits—like statement credits and complimentary airport lounge access—may help offset the cost.
+Assessing whether your spending and travel habits align with the card’s rewards and benefits may help you determine if the card’s annual fee is worth it.

 5. Foreign transaction fees